rickmode/ocsf-schema-compiler/README.md

 See [`ocsf_schema_compiler.__main__`](https://github.com/ocsf/ocsf-schema-compiler/blob/main/src/ocsf_schema_compiler/__main__.py) for a working example.

 ## Developing `ocsf-schema-compiler`
-The recommended way to work on OCSF projects is via a fork into your own GitHub profile or organization.
-Create your fork of [this repo](https://github.com/ocsf/ocsf-schema-compiler) with the [GitHub CLI](https://cli.github.com/) tool (or, more painfully, manually).
+The recommended way to work on OCSF projects is to create fork in your own GitHub profile or organization.
+Create your fork of [this repo](https://github.com/ocsf/ocsf-schema-compiler) using the [GitHub CLI](https://cli.github.com/) tool (or, more painfully, manually).

-This project requires Python 3.14 or later, and otherwise has no runtime dependencies.
-This mean you can run it directly from a cloned repo's `src` directory without creating a virtual environment.
+This project requires **Python 3.14 or later**; otherwise, it has no runtime dependencies.
+This means you can run it directly from a cloned repo's `src` directory without creating a virtual environment.

 ```shell
 cd path/to/ocsf-schema-compiler